agombolay/ribose-map/README.md

 4. **Sequence**: TAB files of raw & normalized frequencies for A, C, G, U/T at rNMP sites and up/downstream and scatterplots of results

-5. **Distribution**: TAB & BedGraph files of per-nucleotide rNMP coverage normalized for read depth of library and scatterplots of results
+5. **Distribution**: TAB & BedGraph files of per-nucleotide rNMP coverage normalized for read depth and scatterplots of results

 6. **Hotspot**: Sequence logo plots of consensus sequences for top X% most abundant sites of rNMP incorporation